vincetiu8/chinese-practice/README.md

 - `Starting Points`: the rank a newly seen term will be assigned to
 - `Minimum Gap Between Elements`: the minimum number of other terms that will be seen before seeing a term again

-In addition to these variables, there are two more options regarding which way the pairs are quizzed:
+In addition to these variables, there are options regarding which way the pairs are quizzed:
 - `Flip Terms`: if the term and definition are flipped after successfully entering an answer
 - `Ask Term`: if the answer (to the first term if `Flip Terms` is true) should be the term instead of the definition
+- `Learned Only Mode`: if you want to only practice terms you have already learned previously (good for testing yourself)

 Finally, there is a `Daily Goal` option that can be customized to set a daily (and by extension weekly and monthly goal).
 This is tracked below the practice area with the cards.
 If set to 0, this feature is turned off.